 Whether you arrive from Adelaide to discover the West Coast of Australia or leave the Perth Hills to cross the Nullarbor Plain, don’t miss out on the small town of Esperance and its idyllic beaches.
 We’ll tell you all about the wonders to discover there!

 The city of Esperance

-This small fishing town of 13,000 inhabitants owes its name to a French expedition, which arrived there in 1792.
+This small fishing town of less than 10,000 inhabitants owes its name to a French expedition, which arrived there in 1792.
 When a century later the gold rush started in the Kalgoorlie – Coolgardie region further north, the town was really flourishing.
 Today, its economy is based on fishing and tourism.
 If Esperance is on your must-see list in Western Australia, don’t expect to find hordes of backpackers or parties there.
 It’s a rather quiet little town!
 An ideal stop if you need a bit of a rest during your road trip (yes, holidays can be tiring!).

 While the town itself is not that spectacular, the beaches won’t disappoint you.
 In Esperance, you find some of the most beautiful beaches in Australia.
 When traveling in the area, don’t hesitate to stop for a day there.
 Go for a stroll on the main street called Dempster Street.
 There you find not only all kinds of restaurants as well as clothing and souvenir shops, but also the famous Lucky Bay kangaroos.
 Also head to the esplanade for a nice walk along the sea.